Help Care for the Animals of Black Creek Pioneer Village!

 Black Creek Pioneer Village is home to more than 50 heritage and rare breed animals.
 Your support can ensure they continue to get the daily care they need to stay healthy and happy.

 At Black Creek Pioneer Village, you’ll enjoy the chance to see how people farmed in early Ontario, and learn all about the important role that animals played in everyday life.

-Our history actors will show you how farmers of the era tended to their animals, using them for food, transportation, clothing and heavy labour.
+Our livestock staff will show you how farmers of the era tended to their animals, using them for food, transportation, clothing, and heavy labour.